Staff profile

 Biography

-Samuel Horlor is a Teaching Fellow in Ethnomusicology in the Department of Music, Durham University.
+Samuel Horlor is Lecturer in Ethnomusicology and Chair of the Equality, Diversity and Inclusion Committee in the Department of Music, Durham University.

-Previously a Postdoctoral Fellow at the Center for Ethnomusicology, Yunnan University (China), he is an ethnomusicologist and scholar of Chinese popular music interested in audiency, street music, and music's embeddedness in everyday urban life.
+Previously a Postdoctoral Fellow at the Center for Ethnomusicology, Yunnan University (China), he is an ethnomusicologist and scholar of popular music currently most interested in global street music, Chinese-language performances in the UK, and audience research.

 See Samuel's ResearchGate profile.